terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

    ```
    chmod 755 ./tf-wrapper.sh
    ```
-1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment.
+1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and 0-bootstrap.
+See any of the business unit 1 envs folders [README.md](./business_unit_1/development/README.md) files for additional information on the values in the `common.auto.tfvars` file.
 1. Rename `bu1-development.auto.example.tfvars` to `bu1-development.auto.tfvars` and update the file with values from your environment.
 1. Rename `bu1-non-production.auto.example.tfvars` to `bu1-non-production.auto.tfvars` and update the file with values from your environment.
 1. Rename `bu1-production.auto.example.tfvars` to `bu1-production.auto.tfvars` and update the file with values from your environment.